 This module aims to investigate the extent to which the Indian Ocean can be considered as a social, economic, legal and cultural arena.
 The module raises these issues with a view to understanding their broader consequences for South Africa’s future in the Indian Ocean.

-The course-work and research report option of this programme is offered on a one-year full-time or two-year part-time basis and comprises three course-work units plus a research report for which a structured programme and supervision is provided.
+The course-work and research report option of this programme are offered on a one-year full-time or two-year part-time basis and comprises three course-work units plus a research report for which a structured programme and supervision is provided.
 The dissertation-only option is also offered one year full-time and two years part-time.

 Graduates from the programme have taken up positions in academia (having proceeded to a PhD), research-related work in NGOs, cultural journalism, publishing, cultural and heritage management.